Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Pteranodon.md

 - monster/environment/mountain
 - monster/size/medium
 - monster/type/beast
-statblock: inline
+aliases: ["Pteranodon"]
 ---
 # Pteranodon
 *Source: Monster Manual p.
-80, Tomb of Annihilation, Ghosts of Saltmarsh, Eberron: Rising from the Last War, The Wild Beyond the Witchlight*
+80. Available in the Basic Rules.*

 These flying reptiles have wingspans of 15 to 20 feet and typically dive for small marine prey, though they are opportunists and will attack any creature that appears edible.
 A pteranodon has no teeth, instead using its sharp beak to stab prey too large to swallow with one gulp.